 The decisive factor in the drama now unfolding was to be the aggressive Austrian naval commander, Wilhelm von Tegetthoff, who had been blooded in action against the Danes.
 His crews were of both Slav and Italian stock from along the Adriatic coast, including some 600 from Venice, and they probably had much in common, in cultural or ethnic terms, with many of Persano’s men.
 The difference lay in the loyalty, fighting spirit and discipline which Tegettoff had instilled in them and their facing down of the Italian fleet at Ancona on 27th June had boosted their confidence.

 Tegetthoff was initially suspicious that the Italian moves against Lissa were a diversion but telegrams from there convinced him that they represented a major Italian attempt to take the island.
 Accordingly, on 19th July, he headed there with his entire force.

 The Italian offensive was meanwhile proceeding slowly.
 It opened with shore bombardment – a difficult undertaking, as Lissa’s coastal batteries were sited on commanding heights and manned by determined marines and artillerymen.
 The operation was nevertheless largely successful, not least due to the arrival of the powerful Affondatore and by the end of the second day some two-thirds of the Austrian guns had been silenced.
 Had the Italian ground-troops waiting offshore been landed, then the island could probably have been captured before Tegettoff arrived.
 Zeal to do so was lacking however and on the following day, 20th July, clearing mists revealed to the island’s defenders the Austrian squadron driving from the north-east at full speed.
 Persano hurriedly gathered the Italian ships to the north of the island to meet them.

-In Part 2 of this article – coming next week – we’ll see what happened next.
+Click here to read Part 2 of this article to see what happened next.